⭐ 174 Five-Star Reviews · Serving Los Angeles, San Diego & Riverside

 Do I need battery storage with solar panels in California?

 Under NEM 3.0, battery storage is strongly recommended for new California solar customers.
 Without a battery, your excess daytime production is exported to the grid at $0.06–$0.08/kWh — but you pay $0.28–$0.40/kWh to buy it back at night.
 A battery lets you store that excess and use it during evening peak hours, dramatically improving your system's financial performance.
-The federal ITC and SGIP rebates also apply to battery storage, reducing the added cost significantly.
+The federal ITC ended Dec 31, 2025 for owned systems, but California's SGIP rebates still apply to battery storage, reducing the added cost significantly.

 Get California Solar Done Right